pjcuadra/plantuml-parser/README.md

 # PlatUML Parser

-This is a Proof-of-Concept a PlantUML parser.
-This still WIP, and support is being added incrementally.
+This is a Proof-of-Concept PlantUML parser.
+This is still WIP, and support is being added incrementally.
 PlantUML is being parsed using LARK and described in EBNF.